SAIL Amsterdam 2025 – After 10 Years, It’s Back!

 What’s the first thing that comes to mind when I mention “Holland”?
 It’s a safe bet you answered windmills or tulips.
 And if you want to bring home an authentic Dutch souvenir, head to the Bloemenmarkt, Amsterdam’s year-round, floating flower market.
 There you’ll find Dutch tulip bulbs that U.S. Customs will allow you to bring into the United States.
 Just verify the bag has a label clearing it for U.S. entry.
 Many flower stalls keep the pre-approved bulbs in a separate section— just ask the staff if you can’t find them.
 Click here for more information about the flower market.

-Rene’s Croissanterie
+Rene’s Bakery / Croissanterie

 All that exploring will leave you hungry.
 And when I’m in Europe, traditional bakeries are my go-to spot for snacks.
 Rene’s Croissainterie is my favorite bake shop in Amsterdam.
 But it’s more than just croissants— it has a wide selection of treats to tempt every palate.
 My reason for going back, again and again?
 The apple beignet.
 Normally available only at Christmastime, this Dutch dessert is available year-round at Rene’s.
 The shop is just a 5-minute walk from Dam Square and easy to locate at Damstraat 20.
 Click here for more information.